paddy-r/PSD-Analyser/README.md

 1. Parsing of *Mastersizer* files in spreadsheet (CSV, Excel) formats
 2. Log-normal modelling of PSDs, where fitting can be performed to either the cumulative distribution function (CDF) or probability density function (PDF) of the PSD data
-3. Application to PSDs of the product difference algorithm (PDA) to PSDs, which computes the discrete distribution of *N* elements with the same statistical moments (mean, etc.)
+3. Application to PSDs of the product difference algorithm (PDA) to PSDs, which computes the discrete distribution of *N* elements with the same statistical moments (mean, *etc.*)
 4. (With standalone Python app) Visualisation of results in an interactive viewer, allowing output of figures in various formats (currently Python only)
 5. Saving PSD data, with fitted log-normal parameters, into a single spreadsheet for further analysis

 **Running the *PSD Analyser* standalone app (Python)**

 - See the quick start guide above to get started
-- Once *PSD Analyser* is running, load one of the spreadsheets provided as examples; these are all outputs from the *Mastersizer* laser-diffraction-based particle sizing device manufactured by *Malvern Panalytical* (formerly *Malvern Instruments*)
+- Once *PSD Analyser* is running, load one of the spreadsheets provided as examples; these are all outputs from the *Mastersizer* laser diffraction-based particle sizing device manufactured by *Malvern Panalytical* (formerly *Malvern Instruments*)
 - A summary of the user interface is provided below
   - *Load file* Select a spreadsheet from which to load PSD data; several example files are provided
   - *Save data* Dump all loaded and modelled data to a single spreadsheet; by default the file format is the same as the original load-file, but the user can specify otherwise; the index of each dataset corresponds to the row in which it appeared in the original data file